Using advanced audio features

 - After saving the recording, Set List Maker treats it the same way as any other recording added to the app.

-- Like other recordings, in-app recordings will not automatically sync across devices, but you can manually copy them to other devices to access them there.
-(If you switch to BandHelper, it will sync your recordings.)
+- Like other recordings, in-app recordings will not be included in database exports, but you can manually copy them to other devices to access them there.
+(If you switch to BandHelper, it will copy your recordings to all the devices in your band.)

-- Recordings will be saved in AAC format in iOS 7 or later, AIFF format in earlier iOS versions and m4a format in Android.
+- Recordings will be saved in AAC format in iOS and m4a format in Android.

 Playback speed control